vkarpov15/tao/api.md

 properties like the `name` of the function that was called, the first argument to the function `params`, and a `promise`.

+## Action.prototype.timestamp

+The time at which this function was initially called.

 ## Action.prototype.name

 The name of the function being called.
 Currently, this cannot be changed.